fastlane/fastlane/spaceship/docs/DeveloperPortal.md

 # Find disabled device and enable it
 Spaceship.device.find_by_udid("44ee59893cb...", include_disabled: true).enable!

-# Get list of all devices, including disabled ones, and filter the result to only include disabled devices
+# Get list of all devices, including disabled ones, and filter the result to only include disabled devices use enabled? or disabled? methods
 disabled_devices = Spaceship.device.all(include_disabled: true).select do |device|
   !device.enabled?
 end

+# or to do the same thing, just more Ruby like with disabled? method
+disabled_devices = Spaceship.device.all(include_disabled: true).select(&:disabled?)

 # Register a new device
 Spaceship.device.create!(name: "Private iPhone 6", udid: "5814abb3...")